Blokyk/starkid/docs/StarKid-overview.md

-on remotes: `add`, `show`, `remove`, etc. In fact, `git` itself is also a group of commands that all operate on git repos: `status`, `add`, `commit`, etc. Those all have multiple common options or flags, like `--git-dir`, which would be annoying to reimlplement for each subcommand.
+on remotes: `add`, `show`, `remove`, etc. In fact, `git` itself is also a group of commands that all operate on git repos: `status`, `add`, `commit`, etc. Those all have multiple common options or flags, like `--git-dir`, which would be annoying to reimplement for each subcommand.

 StarKid has been built with command groups at its heart, and since